 How To Remove MS Access Security Warnings?

-1#Removing Security Warning In Full Version Of MS Access
+1# Microsoft Access Security Notice Turn Off In Full Version Of MS Access:

 Users of Access full version 2007/ 2010/2013/2016, you need to change the macro security settings to get rid of the Microsoft Access Security notice.

 - First of all go to the Microsoft Office Button, and then tap to the Access Options.

 2. After then hit the Trust Center link which is present at the bottom of options list.